HeiningaVE/HeiningaVE.github.io/aboutme.md

 - Depressive symptoms
 - Open Science

-I combine insights from psychology,  sociology, pedagogics, educational science, and psychometrics to investigate mechanisms underlying mental health, wellbeing, and symptoms of mood disorders.
+I combine insights from psychology, sociology, pedagogics, educational science, and psychometrics to investigate mechanisms underlying mental health, wellbeing, and core symptoms of mood disorders.

-I aim for robust and reproducible findings, meaning that I: love research transparency; pre-register my confirmatory analyses a priori (e.g., on OSF); use Open Workflow Tools (e.g., R Markdown); publish in Open Access journals; make my data and annotated syntaxes publicly available (e.g., via Code Ocean), and stimulate the implementation of open access publishing within my faculty.
+Because I think it is important that others are able to verify and check my results, and to distinguish exploratory research from confirmatory research, I pre-register my confirmatory analyses a priori (e.g., on OSF); use Open Workflow Tools (e.g., R Markdown); publish in Open Access journals; make my data and annotated syntaxes publicly available (e.g., via Code Ocean) as much as possible.

-### Interdisciplinary
+### Interdisciplinary research into mental health and well-being

 Currently, I am an interdisciplinary postdoc with a focus on Deficits, Distress, and Disorders.
 That is, I combine insights from among others, sociology, psychology, pedagogics, educational science, and psychometrics to investigate the causal mechanisms of psychopathological disorders, and their effects on everyday functioning.
 In order to improve interdisciplinary cooperation within the faculty of social and behavioral sciences of the University of Groningen, I organize events.
 For example, I organized a hack-a-thon event during which I invited faculty staff to think along with the large interdisciplinary national crowdsourcing study among youth (aged 8-18) I am currently involved in (see also: [Recent Projects](https://heiningave.github.io/projects/)).